DanielJimenezMorales/Network-Library/docs/engine/transformations.md

 - Represents the **absolute position, rotation, and scale in world-space**.
 - It is calculated as the entity’s local transform plus its parent’s global transform.

-## Transform Component Proxies
+## Transform Component Proxy
-The `TransformComponent` is the only component intentionally restricted to only a few limited classes, called proxies.

-### Types of Transform Proxies
-If developers want to interact with transforms they need to use one of the following classes:
-- **TransformComponentProxy**: It allows querying and modifying the different properties of the `TransformComponent`.
-- **ReadOnlyTransformComponentProxy**: It only allows querying the different properties of the `TransformComponent` but not modifying them.

-Any of the classes above can't be stored as a member variable as the entity can be removed or the transform component be re-allocated elsewhere.
-If developers need to use it multiple times within different functions of a class or module consider querying it multiple times.
+The `TransformComponent` is the only component with the access to its data intentionally restricted.
+The only class that can access to its data is called `TransformComponentProxy`.
+The `TransformComponentProxy` is a stateless class that allows consumers perform different write and/or read operations to a `TransformComponent`.
+The reason why the component's access is limited to this class is to guanrantee a correct transform hierarchy behaviour.

-### Purpose of Transform Proxies
+### Purpose of the Transform Proxy class
 The reason why the `TransformComponent` needs to be consumed through a proxy class is because of the features it provides:
 - **On demand propagation of updates through the hierarchy**: Transform hierarchies are not updated right after being changed but in a lazy way.
 This solution is explained in a later section.
 - **Safety on its hierarchy operations**: The proxy adds a few checks to avoid any potential issue from devs manipulating the raw parent and children values.